 Is It More Expensive to Insure a Leased Car?

-If you're used to paying for minimum coverage, car insurance for a leased vehicle may seem more expensive because lessors often require full coverage.
-However, it comes with more protection, including liability, comprehensive and collision coverages.
+If you're used to paying for minimum coverage, car insurance for a leased vehicle costs more because lessors often require full coverage.
+However, it comes with more protection, including liability, comprehensive and collision coverage.

 Full Coverage Insurance vs. Minimum Coverage